wavefrontHQ/docs/pages/doc/glossary.md

 <tr>
 <td>&nbsp;</td>
 <td markdown="span">Bucket size</td>
-<td markdown="span">In Wavefront charts, point buckets represent data that have been summarized over a certain length of time. [**Chart resolution**](ui_charts.html#chart-resolution) is the bucket time interval, and it displays in the Horizontal Scale field in the lower-left corner of a chart.</td>
+<td markdown="span">Point buckets in charts represent data that have been summarized over a certain length of time. [**Chart resolution**](ui_charts.html#chart-resolution) is the bucket time interval, and it displays in the Horizontal Scale field in the lower-left corner of a chart.</td>
 </tr>
 <tr>
 <td><strong><big>C</big></strong></td>